zenorocha/browser-diet/src/documents/images/en/sprites.html.md

 }
 ```

-As a result, you've dramatically reduced the number of HTTP requests and avoided any potential delay of other resouces on your page.
+As a result, you've dramatically reduced the number of HTTP requests and avoided any potential delay of other resources on your page.

 When using your *sprite*, avoid leaving too much white space between images.
 This won't affect the size of the file, but will have an effect on memory consumption.